groupby/elements-view/packages/web-components/@groupby/elements-autocomplete/README.md

 #### `UPDATE_SEARCH_TERM`

-This event is dispatched when one of the search terms inside of the `gbe-autocomplete` component is clicked.
+This event is dispatched when one of the search terms inside of the `gbe-autocomplete` component is clicked, or selected via pressing `enter`.
 It will contain a flag for emitting a new search.

 ## Customizations